Lesson 4 Overview

 - "Primer on Financial Accounting," by Alison Kirby Jones (especially the second part on income and cash flow)

 This lesson will take us one week to complete.
 Please refer to the Course Calendar in Canvas for specific due dates.
-Specific directions for the assignment can be found within this lesson.
-This week's assignment asks you to prepare a simple pro forma P&L and cash flow statement for a power plant.
-Please pay attention to the instructions regarding submission through the Lesson 08 Drop Box in Canvas.
+Specific directions and grading rubrics for assignment submissions can be found in the Lesson 4 module in Canvas.